Some Drexel students scrambling after housing falls through

 This, despite having on-campus housing secured as recently as 48 hours ago.

-The family of one third-year student who had been assigned to a suite in Canaris Hall learned all four upperclassmen would have to find other rooms.
+The family of one third-year student who had been assigned to a suite in Caneris Hall learned all four upperclassmen would have to find other rooms.

 Kennedy Jackman of Cheltenham, also a third-year student, got the rude awakening email as well.